[Originally published for the preview on 4/2/2018 and updated on 7/6/2018. Updated for GA on 9/5/2018]

 Microsoft recently published a set of connectivity principles for Office 365 which provides concise guidance on the recommended ways of achieving optimal performance and connectivity to Office 365.
 The first of these principles is to Identify and differentiate Office 365 network traffic using Microsoft published endpoints.
 Endpoints include IP Addresses and URLs that are used to connect to Office 365.

-We are also publishing three categories for Office 365 network endpoints as attributes of this data:
+The web services include three categories for Office 365 network endpoints as attributes of this data which can be used to simplify management of perimeter network devices:

 Use of these categories, how they simplify connectivity to Office 365, and what actions you can take to make use of them is detailed in Office 365 Network Connectivity Principles.